Let's talk. Let's talk about things from the inside. Let's share perspectives and ideas.

 that I know more of these than you.

-Perhaps you speak with well-intentioned ignorance,
+Perhaps you speak with well-intentioned

 of ideas arising more from dogma